-1.3 Goals of the Proposed Action
+2.2.2 Goals of the Proposed Action

-The NEFMC has established a set of goals and objectives for the purposes of developing Amendment 13; and the proposed Sector deliberately seeks consistency with the goals and objectives set forth in the Amendment.
+For the purposes of developing Amendment 13, the NEFMC developed a set of goals and objectives.
+The Sector aims to achieve many of the goals and objectives set forth for the Amendment.
 Some of the most applicable goals and objectives for both the Amendment and Sector are listed below.
-Goals and objectives of Amendment 13 are excerpted from the Amendment 13 Final Supplemental Environmental Impact Statement (FSEIS) Section 2.3:
+Goals and objectives of Amendment 13 are excerpted from the Amendment 13 FSEIS Section 2.3: